 The JPMorgan Chase U.S. Benefits Program is available to most employees on a U.S. payroll who are regularly scheduled to work 20 hours or more a week and who are employed by JPMorgan Chase & Co. or one of its subsidiaries to the extent that such subsidiary has adopted the JPMorgan Chase U.S. Benefits Program.
 This information does not include all of the details contained in the applicable insurance contracts, plan documents and trust agreements.
 If there is any discrepancy between this information and the governing documents, the governing documents will control.
-JPMorganChase expressly reserves the right to amend, modify, reduce, change or terminate its benefits plans at any time.
-The JPMorgan Chase U.S. Benefits Program does not create a contract or guarantee of employment between JPMorganChase and any individual.
-JPMorganChase or you may terminate the employment relationship at any time.
+JPMorgan Chase & Co. expressly reserves the right to amend, modify, reduce, change or terminate its benefits plans at any time.
+The JPMorgan Chase U.S. Benefits Program does not create a contract or guarantee of employment between JPMorgan Chase and any individual.
+JPMorgan Chase or you may terminate the employment relationship at any time.

 Table of Contents Page

 Who's Eligible?
-Who's Not Eligible When You Become Eligible Eligible Dependents Spouse Children Domestic Partners Qualified Medical Child Support Orders 33344
+Who's Not Eligible When You Become Eligible Eligible Dependents 31 31

+Spouse 32 32

+Qualified Medical Child Support Orders 33

-Enrolling 6
+Enrolling

-Coverage Levels 6

-Tax Treatment of Domestic Partner Coverage

-How to Enroll
+Coverage Levels Tax Treatment of Domestic Partner Coverage How to Enroll 34

-Enrolling if You Are an EmployeeEnrolling if You Are a Newly Hired Employee 7 ء
+Enrolling if You Are an EmployeeEnrolling if You Are a Newly Hired Employee 35 35

-Enrolling if You Have a Change in Work Status or Qualified Status Change

-If You Do Not Enroll
+Enrolling if You Have a Change in Work Status or Qualified Status Change If You Do Not Enroll 36

+Coverage if You Do Not Enroll and You Are an Employee Coverage if You Do Not Enroll and You Are a Newly Hired or Newly Eligible Employee Coverage if You Do Not Enroll When You Have a Qualified Status Change 36

-When Coverage Begins q
+When Coverage Begins

 When Payroll Contributions Begin

 Changing Your Coverage Midyear

-Qualified Events

-Making the ChangesAllowable Changes
+Qualified Events Making the Changes

+Allowable Changes

 HIPAA Special Enrollment Rights

-When Coverage Ends
+When Coverage Ends 40

-When Dependent Coverage Ends
+When Dependent Coverage Ends 40

-Continuing Health Coverage Under COBRA 14
+Continuing Health Coverage Under COBRA 41

-What's Included with COBRA Medical Plan Coverage 15
+What's Included with COBRA Medical Plan Coverage

-Qualifying Events

-Continuation Coverage for a Domestic Partner Dependent 16
+Qualifying Events Continuation Coverage for a Domestic Partner Dependent

 Giving Notice of a COBRA Qualifying Event

 Choosing COBRA Coverage

 Premium Due Dates

 Coverage During the Continuation Period

-COBRA Coverage Costs

-Company-Subsidized COBRA Coverage
+COBRA Coverage Costs Company-Subsidized COBRA Coverage

 How Continued Coverage Could End

-The MRA and COBRASpecial Rule for Health Care Spending Account Participants
+The MRA and COBRA

+Special Rule for Health Care Spending Account Participants 46

 Additional Questions About COBRA Coverage

-Defined Terms 20
+Defined Terms 47